 We take privacy and safety seriously.
 Before streaming, filming, or taking photos, please consider the following:

 • Attendees wearing RED lanyards DO NOT wish to be photographed, filmed or streamed.
-If you inadvertently capture someone wearing a red lanyard while recording, tastefully blur them out during editing prior to uploading the video to public sites.
-If you’re streaming, please focus on the speaker and their session content (not on audience shots), assuming the speaker is okay with being captured.
+If you inadvertently capture someone wearing a red lanyard while recording, tastefully blur them out during editing prior to uploading the photo or video to public sites.
+If you’re streaming, please focus on the speaker and their session content (not on audience shots), unless the speaker is wearing a red lanyard.

 • People with BLUE and BLACK lanyards have consented to being filmed, streamed, photographed etc.